krischer/llnl_db_client/Readme.md

 $ conda install -c conda-forge obspy pandas basemap pytest
 ```

-Assuming `ObsPy` and everything is installed, grab this repository with git, and install it with `pip`.
-Make sure to use the `-e` flag for an editable installation.
+Now grab this repository with git, and install it with `pip`.
+Make sure to
+use the `-e` flag for an editable installation.

 ```bash
 $ git clone https://github.com/krischer/llnl_db_client.git